weekendesk/nodegate/docs/collections/_workers/aggregate.md

 ### Custom errors

-You can set custom information when an error is triggered by a request,
+You can set a custom message for different errors based on their status code when they're triggered by a request,

 ```js
 gateway.route({